Yurieaijoker/Themed-Icons/README.md

-# RKicons
+# Themed icons

-RKicons is fork of Lawnicons which is an add-on for adding themed icons to [Lawnchair 12 Alpha 5](https://github.com/LawnchairLauncher/lawnchair) and above.
+Themed icons is fork of RKicons which is a fork of Lawnicons and is an add-on for adding themed icons to [Lawnchair 12 Alpha 5](https://github.com/LawnchairLauncher/lawnchair) and above.
 This addon is now the source of all themed icons, for simplicity.

-The diffrence between RKicons and Lawnicons is that RKicons are filled variant and they have material design look.
+The diffrence between Themed icons and Lawnicons is that Themed icons are filled variant and they have material design look.

 ## Download